Analysis and Trends: Overview of the Phuket Real Estate Market 2019

 While a foreigner may own a villa (the physical “bricks and mortar”) outright, full freehold ownership of the property relies on the right to own land – a right which is only afforded to foreigners under extremely special circumstances.
 The same law applies to estate houses, bungalows and townhouses (unless they have been legally structured for foreign freehold ownership).

-Please see more on this below under Buying and Leasing Property In Thailand.
+Please see more on this in the section of the Phuket Property Guide titled: Buying and Leasing Property In Thailand.

 Usually found inland, a few kilometres from the beach, these villas offer good value for money.
 They tend to be walled-in, tucked away from main roads, without any spectacular views.
 Typically making excellent use of available space, the layout of these villas usually offers a stylish patio area, with a private pool in the centre of the courtyard.